-- Depending on which areas have been treated, you should be able to return to work in 7-14 days.
+- Depending on your treatment area, you should be able to return to work in 7-14 days.

 Recovery after Lipo surgery

-During the first few weeks after your procedure, you may need to take antibiotics and wear a compression garment over the treated area to reduce swelling.
-During this time your stitches will dissolve or be removed and your swelling should begin to go down.
-Indeed, most swelling will disappear after three weeks or so, although some may remain for several months.
+During the first few weeks after your procedure, you may need to take antibiotics and wear a compression garment over your treatment area to reduce swelling.
+During this time your stitches will either dissolve or be removed.
+Your swelling should also begin to go down during this time.
+In fact, most swelling will disappear after three weeks or so.
+However, some may remain for several months.

-Once the swelling has subsided, temporary patchy firmness of the treated area is usual.
+Once the swelling has subsided, temporary patchy firmness of the treatment area is common.